The UC Davis Health Paid Time Off Program promotes and enhances work-life objectives of the university.

 Employees who are on shifts other than a standard eight-hour shift must indicate the number of non-worked hours, consistent with their scheduled shift.
 For example, a full-time employee who regularly works 12-hour shifts takes two days off work for personal reasons.
 The employee must reflect 24 hours of "PTOP" on their time card.

-PTO and ESL accrual balances will be transferred to vacation and sick leave balances upon reassignment, promotion, or demotion to an eligible position not covered by this program.
+PTO and EST accrual balances will be transferred to vacation and sick leave balances upon reassignment, promotion, or demotion to an eligible position not covered by this program.

 Upon separation from employment or transfer to a university position ineligible to accrue vacation or PTO, PTO accrual balances will be paid pursuant to university policy and applicable laws.